Related publications

 If you're currently claiming any of the legacy benefits listed above, you'll eventually be moved to Universal Credit.
 You don't need to do anything now.
 It is usually better to wait until you are asked to move over to Universal Credit, instead of claiming Universal Credit yourself.
 This is because once you claim Universal Credit, you can’t go back to claiming legacy benefits.
 You cannot make a new claim for any of the legacy benefits.

 However, if your circumstances change, you might have to claim Universal Credit.
-It’s best to get advice for your situation – contact our Helpline to arrange to speak to an adviser.
+It’s best to get advice for your situation – contact our Helpline to speak to an adviser.

 Contribution-based ESA and Contribution-based JSA were not replaced by Universal Credit and are not included in these legacy benefits.
 You can't make new claims for them.
 However, if you’re already receiving them, they’ll carry on until either their end date or until your circumstances change.